golemfactory/golem-docs/src/pages/docs/golem/payments/conversion-migrated-not-used.md

 **Go to** [**Polygon Website**](https://wallet.polygon.technology/login?next=%2Fbridge) **(Polygon Bridge)**

-1. Choose the prefered wallet (This manual will use Metamask as example)
+1. Choose the preferred wallet (This manual will use Metamask as example)

 2. Add a permission for the Metamask wallet (Press SIGN > top right corner)